Europe Emerges From Lockdown As Global Virus Cases Top 3.5m - UrduPoint

 Blue skies greeted Romans as they stepped into a world forever changed by the pandemic that has now infected 3.5 million people.

-The milestone came as US Secretary of State Mike Pompeo said "enormous evidence" showed the disease came from a Chinese laboratory, fuelling tensions with Beijing and sending jitters through stock markets.

-Around 248,000 people have died since the coronavirus emerged in China late last year and swept across the globe, given wings by the vast network of air routes that in normal times keep the modern world ticking.
+Around 248,000 people have died since the coronavirus late last year and swept across the globe, given wings by the vast network of air routes that in normal times keep the modern world ticking.

 Lockdowns imposed on half of the planet in a bid to stem the spread have derailed economies and left tens of millions of people out of work.